-Science at UM [S04-ep10]: The distant field of earthquakes
+Science at UM [S04-ep10]: The Far Field of Earthquakes

-This week on A l’UM la science, Philippe Vernant, researcher at Géosciences Montpellier, talks to us about the Kahramanmaras earthquake.
+This week on "Science at UM," Philippe Vernant, a researcher at Géosciences Montpellier, talks to us about the Kahramanmaras earthquake.
 The report takes you to the Restinclières estate to discover a seismometer.
-Finally, the last-minute guest presents the 7th edition of the Sud de science.
+Finally, our last-minute guest presents the 7th edition of the Sud de science.
 A program broadcast every Wednesday on Divergence FM 93.9.

-The two events lasted only a few minutes in total, but their violence was such that nearly 60,000 people were killed, thousands were injured, 2 million were displaced, and infrastructure was devastated.
+The two events lasted only a few minutes in total, but their intensity was such that they left nearly 60,000 dead, thousands injured, 2 million displaced, and infrastructure devastated.
 On February 9, 2023, United Nations Secretary-General António Guterres declared that this double earthquake was one of the greatest natural disasters of our time.
-On February 20 and 27, two other earthquakes measuring 6.4 and 5.6 on the Richter scale were recorded in the provinces of Hatay and Malatya.
+On February 20 and 27, two more earthquakes, measuring 6.4 and 5.6 on the Richter scale, were recorded in the provinces of Hatay and Malatya.
 Hundreds of aftershocks were felt in the days and even weeks that followed.

 So what happened?
-This region has been known for its seismic activity since ancient times.
-In the 20th century, the earthquakes in Erzincan in 1939 and Izmit in 1999 confirmed this activity, and the latest seismic hazard maps predicted the possibility of a strong earthquake in the Gaziantep region.
-Nevertheless, its magnitude surprised observers and politicians alike.
+This region has been known for its seismic activity since ancient times; in the 20th century, the 1939 Erzincan earthquake and the 1999 Izmit earthquake confirmed this activity, and the latest seismic hazard maps had warned of the possibility of a strong earthquake in the Gaziantep region, yet its magnitude nevertheless surprised observers and policymakers alike.

-Turkish and French scientists studied this major event by examining the deformations of the Earth's crust following the earthquake around the faults, but also in much more distant regions.
-Their findings, published last October in the journal Science, are entitled "Unexpected distant field deformation of the 2023 Kahramanmaraş earthquakes revealed by space geodesy."
+Turkish and French scientists have studied this major event by analyzing ground deformation caused by the earthquake not only along the faults but also in regions much further away.
+Their findings led to unexpected observations published last October in the journal Science in an article titled “Unexpected Far-Field Deformation from the 2023 Kahramanmaraş Earthquakes Revealed by Space Geodesy.”
 We discuss this with our guest Philippe Vernant, a researcher at Géoscience Montpellier and co-author of the paper.

-In the second part of the program, Sandrine Baudin and Christel Tiberi from the Montpellier Geosciences Laboratory take us to the Restinclières estate to discover aseismometer.
+In the second half of the program, Sandrine Baudin and Christel Tiberi from the Montpellier Geosciences Laboratory take us to the Restinclières estate to explore aseismometer.

-At the end of the program, Thomas Pichery presents the program for the Sud de Sciences science festival, which begins on November 27.
+At the end of the show, Thomas Pichery presents the program for the Sud de Sciences science festival, which begins on November 27.

 Co-production: Divergence FM / University of Montpellier